trjaeger/sauZTP/README.md

 After completing its boot sequence the pledge waits for an *GRASP M_Flood* Message of either an proxy or the registrar.
 Then it sends an REST Call to the */requestvoucher* URI and authenticates itself with its DevID.
 After verifying and authenticating this certificate the Server answers this with an [ownership voucher](https://tools.ietf.org/html/draft-ietf-anima-voucher-06) signed by the *Manufacturer Authorized Signing Authority (MASA)*.
-Because the pledge has an implizit trust with the MASA it can now verify if the server belongs to is its legitimate owner.
+Because the pledge has an implicit trust with the MASA it can now verify if the server belongs to is its legitimate owner.

 This procedure guarantees mutual authentication and the actual provisioning process can begin.
 For that the pledge opens a NETCONF Server and waits for incoming remote procedure calls.